ischollETH/computer-vision-ETH/README.md

 # computer-vision-ETH
-Python assignments for the class 'Computer Vision' (Prof. Pollefeys) @ ETH Zurich
+Python assignments for the class 'Computer Vision' (Prof. Pollefeys) @ ETH Zurich.
+Each of the assignments has been graded with the full grade of 100 points.

 ## Assignment 1: Classifiers using PyTorch
 ### Simple 2D Classifier